bobheadxi/bobheadxi.github.io/_posts/2018-03-11-sleuthing-the-web.md

         super(GenericPage, self).__init__(self.doc, **kwargs)
 ```

 And tada!
 Now running our crawlers rapidly populates our database with beautiful data.
 Data data data.

-# Sleuth's API and Searching the Database

-Post is work in progress!
-Whew this is long.
+Coming soon(tm) in another post: Sleuth's search APIs and how it works.
+Stay tuned!